dynatech/updews-pycodes-forked/client/README.txt

-The maSYNCkaiser Client program is run using Python
+The maSYNCkaiser Client program is run using the ff languages:
+- Python